Overview of AWS IAM Permissions

 For information about how to delegate basic permissions to your users, groups, and roles, see Delegating Permissions to Administer IAM Users, Groups, and Credentials.
 For additional examples of policies that illustrate basic permissions, see Example Policies for Administering IAM Resources.

-User-Based and Resource-Based Permissions
+Identity-Based (IAM) Permissions and Resource-Based Permissions

-User-based permissions are attached to an IAM user, group, or role and let you specify what that user, group, or role can do.
+Identity-based, or IAM permissions are attached to an IAM user, group, or role and let you specify what that user, group, or role can do.
 For example, you can assign permissions to the IAM user named Bob, stating that he has permission to use the Amazon Elastic Compute Cloud (Amazon EC2)

 RunInstancesaction and that he has permission to get items from an Amazon DynamoDB table named